General Information About METU English Proficiency Exams

 2 TOEFL PBT and TWE are no longer administered.
 The submitted valid scores are to be evaluated by The School of Foreign Languages.

 3 The minimum English proficiency requirements may be raised by the concerned Graduate Program for graduate student admissions.
-Please check the announcements maid by the graduate program.
+Please check the announcements made by the graduate program.

 NOTE: The corresponding grade from one of the equivalent examinations is also valid for exemptions with a grade of AA.